jon-jacky/PyModel/README.md

 This version of PyModel is no longer being maintained.

-(July 2021: <https://github.com/zlorb/PyModel> is being actively developed.
+The fork at <https://github.com/zlorb/PyModel> is being actively developed.
 It adds Python 3.x support.

 PyModel: Model-based testing in Python